 It is important to note that all FHA loans require mortgage insurance.[2]
 Mortgage insurance is an additional insurance policy, paid for by the homebuyer, that protects the lender against default.
 For FHA loans, this mortgage insurance is called MIP, which stands for Mortgage Insurance Premium.
 In many cases, this insurance is automatically provided, and the cost is rolled into the mortgage payment.
 This means you don't have to shop for this insurance or make a separate payment.

-What Are The Advantages Of FHA Loans?
+What Are the Advantages of FHA Loans?

 Many buyers choose FHA loans because of the benefits they offer, including:[3]